 Impellers are made of different materials such as steel, brass, compressed plastic, and aluminum alloy according to the need, each of which is selected depending on the application, corrosion resistance, flow rate, and pressure required by the pump.

-The type, material, and dimensions of the pump impeller directly affect the transfer of flow volume and pressure or the head of the circulator pump.
+The type, material, and dimensions of the pump impeller directly affect the transfer of flow volume and pressure or the head of the circulatory pump.

 In circulator pumps, the body acts as a housing that houses other pump components.
 This part is usually made of corrosion-resistant materials such as cast aluminum alloy, cast iron, or steel to withstand pressure and different working conditions.